fbpx

 Skip to main content

-The Character Virtue Development funding area seeks to better understand and elevate the cultivation of character, with a focus on moral, performance, civic, and intellectual virtues, such as humility, gratitude, curiosity, diligence, and honesty.
+The Character Virtue Development funding area seeks to understand and elevate the cultivation of character, with a focus on moral, performance, civic, and intellectual virtues, such as humility, gratitude, curiosity, diligence, and honesty.

 Programs and Applied Research

-We support not-for-profit organizations around the world that seek to develop, implement, enhance, or assess research-informed character development programs.
+We support not-for-profit organizations around the world that develop, implement, enhance, or assess research-informed character development programs.
 We are most interested in programs that have a clear definition of character and can rely on a strong community of caring adults to provide youth with the opportunity to develop the habits of good character through practice.
 Programs may be situated in a wide variety of youth-serving contexts, including schools, sports, music, media, faith communities, neighborhoods, and/or camps.

 Study of Virtues